Rehman-coding101/Git-learning/README.md

 # Webpage, Real Madrid
 # OneLove
-# Blessed Are Those Who Hunger, Thirst And Thirst For Righteousness!
+# Blessed Are Those Who Hunger, Thirst And Fight For Righteousness!